OpenSourceEconomics/epp_topics/src/epp_topics/git/pre_commits/screencast/script.md

 ## What are pre-commit hooks

-- Reference the styleguide screencast in software engineering
+- Reference the style guide screencast in software engineering

 ## Configuring pre-commit hooks